Modulations (GMEM) & JEST - Jamais d'Eux Sans Toi (AMI)

 Acclaimed at its premiere at the Musica festival in Strasbourg, the show weaves together scientific discourse on the workings of our brains, contemporary musical creation and original theatrical situations with a subtle sense of balance.
 Imbued with humor, a desire to share and poetry, the performance leaves behind any didactic spirit to combine sensibility with knowledge, play with discourse, and thus build joyful spaces of resonance.

-From the history of cerebral metaphors to laboratory experiments transposed to the stage, which require audience participation, via the importance of chance in scientific research, La prédiction des oscillations questions our representation of the brain and in particular our unfortunate tendency to consider it as a super-computer.
+From the history of cerebral metaphors to laboratory experiments transposed to the stage, which require audience participation, not forgetting the importance of chance in scientific research, La prédiction des oscillations questions our representation of the brain and in particular our unfortunate tendency to consider it as a super-computer.
 Contrary to this ready-made thinking dictated by the tech and AI industries, another neural theory takes shape, a musical theory in essence, made up of oscillations, synchronizations and predictions.
 A new way of looking at things that opens up as many perspectives on who we are as it does new artistic gestures and interactions.

 Production